Ongoing Employee Engagement is Different than One-time Events

 Employee Engagement Matters

 Engaging employees well is increasingly important as a business differentiator.
 The more people love their work and their organizational culture, the better they will promote your company, give it their all, and stay for the long term.
 All this contributes to a business that continuously improves — a desirable but not simple goal.

 True Engagement Takes a Combination of Approaches

 Engaging employees these days takes a combination of approaches to reach a workforce that is geographically, generationally, culturally, and functionally diverse.
 It is not enough to simply try to engage employees.
 Rather, leaders need to figure out how to build an organization that provides meaning, excitement, satisfaction and even some fun.

 In short, companies need to continue to invest in their people in ways that adjust to what people care most about in a way that aligns with the company’s strategic business AND people priorities.

 The Bottom Line

 Some companies go so far as to measure employee satisfaction on a weekly or even a daily basis at kiosks.
 While this survey frequency may seem excessive to some, the point is that smart leaders keep in touch with their employees so that they are in tune with what their employees value, what they want to learn, and what inspires them.
-Smart leaders look at engagement as a long-term and continuous investment in their business success.
+Smart leaders act upon employee engagement data and look at engagement as a long-term and continuous investment in their business success.

 If you believe employee engagement should be ongoing, you will like reading 6 Research-backed Strategies to Move the Engagement Needle